jramkiss/jramkiss.github.io/_posts/2020-06-01-hierarchical-models.md

 The partially pooled and non-pooled models have very similar formulations, but produce very different posterior distributions.
 The most obvious difference in the formulation the prior on $\alpha_i$.
 The partial pooling formulation has more flexibility here as both $\mu$ an $\sigma$ are estimated from the data.
 Below I compare $p(\alpha)$ for the partially pooled and non-pooled models and it seems like the partially pooled prior has more variance than the non-pooled model.

 I was also interested to see the impact of flatter priors on the model.
 However, after increasing the prior variance for the non-pooled model, interval estimates were too wide to be useful, this is because we have such small data on each player.
-On the other hand, the interval estimates produced by the hierarchical model were very similar to before, this is because the hyperpriors are estimated using population data, which we have more of because of pooling.
+On the other hand, the interval estimates produced by the hierarchical model were very similar to before, this is because the hyper-priors are estimated using population data, which we have more of because of pooling.
 It turns out that as we collect more and more data, the no-pooling and partially pooled formulations converge to the same solutions.

 <p align="center">